 Together on April 29th, we shall stand side-by-side at Dachau, a place that holds pain for both us for very different reasons, and meet for the first time in person.
-I look forward to working with Rainer in bringing the truth about the Holocaust, its perpetrators, and its victims, to the world.
+Our conversations of what seeded from the past does not stem the growth for hope in our future.
 We hope to show the world the strength can form from letting go and coming together.
-Our partnership is a unique and important component in increasing the dialog not only for those who have been touched by the Holocaust, but who are victims of oppression everywhere.
-If a member of a family whose blood contains so much evil can partner with a victim of that evil in order to promote world peace, then there is hope for everyone.
+Our meeting is a unique and important component in increasing the dialog not only for those who have been touched by the Holocaust, but who are victims of oppression everywhere.
+If a member of a family whose blood contains so much evil can connect with a victim of that evil in order to promote world peace, then there is hope for everyone.
 Rainer and I share the same message: That the only way for people to live in peace is to stop the hate.
 This is a constant process that requires people to become educated, so that they can communicate effectively with those who are different, and thereby build understanding and respect.

 What will it feel like when we meet?
 How do you think it will feel?
 Stay tuned for the 70th anniversary of the liberation of Dachau when we meet.